Brain Injury Programme

 The NRH is one of the largest rehabilitation hospitals in Europe.
 A programme to increase the number of Consultants in Rehabilitation Medicine, in line with International best practice, is being actively pursued.

-At NRH, the brain injury service accesses the full complement of support from:
+At the NRH, the Brain Injury and Stroke Specialty services access the full complement of support from:

 - Medical